 60 day periodAs a reminder the 60 rollover period is calendar days, not business days and generally speaking, if the 60th day falls on a weekend the IRS has ruled the following Monday was NOT satisfactory in some cases.
 Therefore, if it comes down to a weekend, have the rollover deposited on the Friday before the 60th day.

 Many of our clients question whether they “should be taking the standard deduction” instead of “itemizing their deductions”.
-The simple answer is that you would always want to itemize if your Total Itemized Deductions are GREATER than your Standard Deduction.
-We hope this graphic below helps you to calculate this:
+The simple answer is that you would ALWAYS want to itemize if your Total Itemized Deductions are GREATER than your Standard Deduction.
+Total itemized deductions include the TOTAL of the following:

 Note: this is a simplified summary of the federal deductions.
-Be sure to contact GCD Advisors for more details about itemized deductions in general.
+Be sure to contact us for more details about itemized deductions in general.

 An LLC is a type of taxable business entity.
 Other entity types include C corporation, S corporation, partnership and sole proprietor.
 The context of this question ONLY relates to either the purchase of a rental property (or conversion of an existing property to rental) OR starting a small business (usually a service business with no employees other than yourself).